Jeannine Hamilton, serving other special-needs families with a break!

 Jeannine: Hi everybody!

 Emma: Jeannine is a Little Rock, Arkansas mom of three.
 She is an entrepreneur.
-She has a proofreading business, Detailed Proofreading, and I know you’re looking at my website, saying you could help me so much.
+She has a proofreading business, and I know you’re looking at my website, saying you could help me so much.

 Emma: I know it.
 I know it.